rootsecdev/Linux-Security/Readme.md

 Use this distro with caution.
 It has not been updated since 2016.
 Its meant for airgapped network testing and accessing sensitive data.
 Its an interesting project but not really maintained.
 I do find it noteworthy for what it does.

 https://www.privacy-cd.org/index.html

+**Other Sensitive Media handling strategies**

+Host/Virtual VM strategies:

+Host: (Windows 10)

+At Minumum if using Windows your host should be running Windows 10 Professional.
+This is due to the availability of bitlocker encryption on Windows 10 Pro and above.
+VM hosts should be encrypted with XTS-AES-128 or XTS-AES-256 for data at rest.

+Host should have standalone hardening guidance applied from the Microsoft SCT 1.0

+SCT 1.0 Download for Windows 10 1909 >> https://www.microsoft.com/en-us/download/details.aspx?id=55319

+How to apply standalone hardening guidance in an automated fashion.
+The 1903 Instructions work for the 1909 build >> https://github.com/rootsecdev/Microsoft-Blue-Forest/blob/master/Security%20Baselines/StandAloneHardening1903.md

+Post Do not Do Checklist

+- Do not browse the internet from host
+- Do not stick foreign usb sticks into host
+- Keep Patched and up to date
+- At Minimum software for Host is just virtualization software to keep threat surface low

 # NSA privacy focuses disclosures